-1. Your Directors are pleased to present the Twenty Eighth Annual Report on thebusiness and operations of the Company along with the Audited Statements of Accounts forthe financial year ended March 31 2017.
+1. Y our Directors are pleased to present the Thirty Third Annual Report on thebusiness and operations of the Company along with the Audited Statements of Accounts forthe financial year ended March 31 2022.

 2. Result of Operations - Extract

 |Total Income ||2515 ||1866 |

 |Profit before financial expenses depreciation ||810 ||562 |

 |Profit before tax ||745 ||512 |

 |Profit after tax for the year ||549 ||368 |

 |Other Comprehensive income ||(2) ||(3) |